 The King’s Wife and Bellerophon

 When Bellerophon was invited to Proetus’ palace, someone was crushing hard on this man.
 It happened to be none other than Proetus’ own wife, Stheneboea.
 This royal woman took a great liking to Bellerophon.
 She wanted to get intimate with this newly freed prisoner.
 She asked Bellerophon for company.

 Instead of giving in to Stheneboea’s seduction, Bellerophon pulls off an alpha male move and rejects her offer remembering how Proetus had officially pardoned him for his crimes.
 He sent Stheneboea away from his chambers and probably continued honing his sword as the night went by.

 Stheneboea, on the other hand, smelled blood in the water.
 She had just been insulted, and there was no way she would let it all go this easily.

 Stheneboea took Bellerophon’s rejection as an immense humiliation and was already cooking up a plan to ensure his downfall.

-She went to her husband, Proetus (somehow managing to do so with a straight face).
-She accused Bellerophon of attempting to force himself on her the night earlier.
-Not even kidding; this would make for a fascinating plot for the most dramatic Netflix series ever produced.
+She went to her husband, Proetus, and accused Bellerophon of attempting to force himself on her the night earlier.

 The King didn’t, obviously, take his wife’s accusation lightly.
 Naturally, any husband would be mad knowing his wife was harassed by some lowlife prisoner that he chose to forgive the other day.